damquocdan/WorkTrackingSystem/WorkTrackingSystem/wwwroot/plugins/ckeditor/plugins/exportpdf/README.md

 CKEditor 4 **Export to PDF** also allows various customizations like changing the page size and margin, setting additional styling, adding custom headers and footers and pre-processing content.
 This gives great flexibility and control over the PDF output and allows to keep all the PDF documents consistent when it comes to styling.

 This is a premium feature.
 Please [contact us](https://ckeditor.com/contact/) if you would like to purchase a license.
 Let us know if you have any feedback or questions!
-You can also sign up for the [CKEditor Premium Features 30-day Free Trial](https://orders.ckeditor.com/trial/premium-features).
+You can also ??ng nh?p for the [CKEditor Premium Features 30-day Free Trial](https://orders.ckeditor.com/trial/premium-features).

 If this feature is used without authorization, the resulting documents will be watermarked.